 Lines 2-20.--Enter the amount of payments for recipients by age, sex, and race/ethnicity and distributed by type of service.
 See Appendix C for type of service definitions.

+i.
 Section I.--Report, by type of service, the number of institutionalized recipients by maintenance assistance status and basis of eligibility.
 An institutionalized individual is any recipient who receives 100 days or more of any combination of nursing facilities (NF) services, ICF services for the mentally retarded, or any inpatient mental health facility services during the reporting period.

 Line Descriptions, Sections I.1, I.2, I.3, and I.4

 Line 1.--Enter the totals of institutionalized recipients.
-See definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of types of service.
+See Appendices A and B for definitions of basis of eligibility and maintenance assistance status and Appendix C for definitions of types of service.

 Line 1, Column 1.--Enter the unduplicated total of recipients.
 Report a recipient who received more than one type of service only once in the unduplicated total.